 Between patient treatments, the local working area and items of equipment must be cleaned using a Disinfection wipe/spray.
 This will include work surfaces, dental chairs, inspection lights and handles, hand controls, delivery units, spittoons, aspirators, and if used, x-ray units and controls.
 Other equipment that may have become contaminated must also be cleaned.

 In addition, cupboard doors, other exposed surfaces (such as dental inspection light fittings) and floor surfaces within the surgery should be cleaned daily.

 Impressions and laboratory work

-Dental impressions must be rinsed until visibly clean and disinfected by spraying using Impressive spray and labelled as ‘disinfected’ before being sent to the laboratory.
-Technical work being returned to or received from the laboratory must also be disinfected and labelled.
+Dental impressions must be rinsed until visibly clean and disinfected by spraying using an Impressive spray and labeled as ‘disinfected’ before being sent to the laboratory.
+Technical work being returned to or received from the laboratory must also be disinfected and labeled.

 Nails must be short and clean and free of nail art, permanent or temporary enhancements (false nails) or nail varnish.
 Nails can be cleaned using a blunt ‘orange’ stick.

 Wash hands using liquid soap or hand disinfection lotion between each patient treatment and before donning and after removal of gloves.
 Follow the hand washing techniques displayed at each hand wash sink.
 Scrub or nail brushes must not be used; they can cause abrasion of the skin where microorganisms can reside.
 Ensure that paper towels and drying techniques do not damage the skin.